aiT user interface

 aiT screenshot

-Various statistics are compiled so you can quickly identify bottlenecks and easily explore any areas of interest.
+Various statistics are compiled so you can quickly identify bottlenecks and easily explore areas of interest.

 aiT screenshot